RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 <br />

 The reaction to the video from friends was really strong.
-I think this worked because:

-- The fantasy documentary format works really well.
+What worked well was:

+- **Mockumentary format is very effective** - people thought it was either deepfaked or that I'd actually interviewed people like Jordan Peterson...
+- **Timely narrative** - post-pandemic uncertainty, and curiousity about where things might go.
-- The choice of musical score was good - Phillip Glass, Hans Zimmer, et al.
+- **Good musical score** - Phillip Glass, Hans Zimmer, et al.
-- Narrative was timely - post-pandemic, people wondering what would happen next.
+- **Narrative was timely** - post-pandemic, people wondering what would happen next.
-- Involving my friends in the video made them part of a big story.
+- **Friends felt like heroes** - putting friends directly in the video made them feel part of a big story.

 Also special thanks to [Matt Clifford](https://twitter.com/matthewclifford) who agreed to my (unreasonable!) request to provide a clip talking about Kobashi Systems, as if it were a company from the [Entrepreneur First](https://www.joinef.com) programme!

 The key themes I wanted to get across were how technology can shape social relations and how ownership of technology creates power.
 I also introduced elements of mystery, e.g. the founder Hiroshi Kobashi being missing, and an underground group known as the "Seekers" who are fighting against the company.
+I found rereading about the [Hero's Journey](https://en.wikipedia.org/wiki/Hero%27s_journey) really helpful for storyboarding and figuring out the key elements I needed.
+The main structure I exploited was this idea of transitioning from an "Old World" to the "New World" -- which I think is really important for immersion.

 I also produced two additional videos to immerse people in the world.
-I made a deliberately cringeworthy (and creepy) hiring video for Kobashi Systems.
+I made a deliberately [cringeworthy hiring video for Kobashi Systems]().
 As well as a commercial for a fictional energy drink Labella, which is an energy drink targeted at labellers to improve their productivity...

 <br />